iptc/extra-ext/api/README.md

 }
 ```

-The method will uodate the query of the rule and then will submit it to percolate index.
+The method will update the query of the rule and then will submit it to percolate index.

 ### Classify documents